aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/irsa/enable-irsa/index.en.md

 **Create IAM OIDC identity provider for EKS cluster**

-Run the below command to retrieve the OpenID Connect issuer URL associated with the EKS Cluster.
+Run the below command to retrieve the OpenID Connect issuer URL associated with the Amazon EKS Cluster.

 1. Determine whether you have an existing IAM OIDC provider for your cluster.
 Retrieve your cluster's OIDC provider ID and store it in a variable.